 Folk Dance, Israeli

 The leaders of the next generation of choreographers and instructors were men, who also constitute the majority of present-day choreographers and instructors, though most of the dancers are women.
-The greater involvement of men in the leadership of folk dance probably resulted from the importance society came to attribute to the activity as a source of enjoyment that had positive values; from the social mobility and world-wide travel associated with folk-dance instruction; and from the commercial possibilities inherent in choreographing and teaching folk dances and preparing Israeli groups for public performances.
+Society came to attribute the importance of folk dance as a source of enjoyment that had positive values, from the social mobility and world-wide travel associated with folk-dance instruction, to the commercial possibilities inherent in choreographing and teaching folk dances and preparing Israeli groups for public performances.

-In the subject, content and form of the dances created sixty years ago and even today, especially those folk dances performed on stage, men and women fill traditional stereotypical roles: the man reaps while the woman gathers sheaves; the man courts and the woman flirts; the man is the shepherd and the women are the sheep; the man leads and the woman is led.
-This may be because all folklore tends to preserve the traditional heritage.
+In the subject, content, and form of the dances created sixty years ago and even today, especially those folk dances performed on stage, men and women fill traditional stereotypical roles: the man reaps while the woman gathers sheaves; the man courts and the woman flirts; the man is the shepherd and the women are the sheep; the man leads and the woman is led.
+This may be because folklore tends to preserve heteronormative traditions.

-Choreography of original dances by professional dancers began in the twenty-year period between 1923 and 1943, when dance teachers began to choreograph dances for festival pageants.
+The choreography of original dances by professional dancers began in the twenty-year period between 1923 and 1943 when dance teachers began to choreograph dances for festival pageants.
 Several of these dances also became folk dances.